HMRC makes reclaiming VAT on a car purchase difficult. However, their position on VAT for leased vehicles is more relaxed.

 This rule doesn’t apply to leased cars and, since June 2019, it doesn’t apply to other items with personal contract purchases (PCPs).

 If you lease or buy a car using a qualifying PCP and it is for business use, you can reclaim 50% of the VAT charged on the lease payments.

-The percentage isn’t affected by the amount of private use of the car.
-If their is business use, 50% of the VAT can be reclaimed.
+The amount of private use of the car won’t affect the percentage.
+If there is business use, you can reclaim 50% of the VAT.

 It is hard to tell whether a contract is of the type which will let you reclaim VAT.

 The easiest way to check is to check on any invoices from the finance company.